 As your plumber is doing their job investigating the location of the burst pipe and making repairs you can start cleaning up.
 If there is lots of water, you may need to rent a pump to drain the water out onto the street.

 Bailing water into sinks and toilets may work but first check with the plumber if that’s ok.
 You will need a mop and towels to sop up and wipe down everything until you can get a relatively dry floor.
-If you need help, you can call a water damage restoration company to get things cleaned up professionally.
+If you need help, you can call water damage restoration Denver to get things cleaned up professionally.

 Heat and air circulation